isaacnmm/pestpolicy-hugo2XX/content/posts/do-ants-eat-bed-bugs/index.md

 Usually, commercial and DIY pest control remedies prove to be more effective than natural methods for bed bug eradication.

-But sometimes even the most preferred bed bug control methods may prove ineffective and you may want go for [natural bed bug eaters](https://pestpolicy.com/what-eats-[bed-bugs](https://pestpolicy.com/do-ants-kill-bed-bugs/)/).
-So, the question is.
-Do ants eat [bed](https://pestpolicy.com/are-bed-bug-eggs-hard-or-soft/) bugs?
+But sometimes even the most preferred bed bug control methods may prove ineffective and you may want go for [natural bed bug eaters](https://pestpolicy.com/what-eats-[bed-bugs](https://pestpolicy.com/do-ants-kill-bed-bugs/)/).So, the question is.
+Do ants eat [bed](https://pestpolicy.com/are-bed-bug-eggs-hard-or-soft/)bugs?

 **Short answer, YES While some ant species kill and eat bed bugs for food, most of them scavenge on carcasses of bed bugs.